23 FAQs about product liability

 Even if you are not liable for the damage, you may still face prosecution if you have supplied unsafe goods without taking reasonable steps to avoid doing so.

-3. Who is responsible if several businesses are involved in the production and supply of the product?
+3. Who is liable for a faulty product if several businesses are involved in the production and supply of the product?

 Responsibility generally lies with the producer of the product rather than supplier.
 That might be: